freakmaxi/kertish-dfs/README.md

 ---
 ##### Manipulating FileSystem

-- Copy `2020-dfs` executable to `/usr/local/bin` folder on the system.
+- Copy `kertish-dfs` executable to `/usr/local/bin` folder on the system.
-- Give execution permission to the file `sudo chmod +x /usr/local/bin/2020-dfs`
+- Give execution permission to the file `sudo chmod +x /usr/local/bin/kertish-dfs`
 - Enter the following command
-`2020-dfs ls -l`
+`kertish-dfs ls -l`
 output:
 ```
 processing... ok.
 total 0
 ```
 - Put a file from your local drive to dfs
-`2020-dfs cp local:/usr/local/bin/2020-dfs /2020-dfs`
+`kertish-dfs cp local:/usr/local/bin/kertish-dfs /kertish-dfs`
 output:
 ```
 processing... ok.
 ```
 - Enter the following command
-`2020-dfs ls -l`
+`kertish-dfs ls -l`
 output:
 ```
 processing... ok.
 total 1
--  7291kb 2020 Jan 13 05:30 2020-dfs
+-  7291kb 2020 Jan 13 05:30 kertish-dfs
 ```

-If you get the same or similar outputs like here, congratulations! you successfully set up your 2020-dfs.
+If you get the same or similar outputs like here, congratulations! you successfully set up your Kertish-dfs.

 ### One Last Important Note